Beets make a good short season, intensively cultivated crop. Mixes the benefits of a very nutritious vegetable with a delicious sweet root crop.

-Beets provide early baby greens for salad mix, mature leaves are used like spinach.
-The sweet roots are used for cooking, canning, and winter storage.
+Use the early baby greens in a salad mix.
+Use mature leaves like spinach.
+The roots are used fresh, and for cooking, canning, and winter storage.
 They can be eaten raw, cooked, pickled, and fermented.
 Mangels produce more sugar per acre than sugar beets and are a good source for sugar and alcohol products.
+They are also very tasty.

 Beta vulgaris / C,W/Matures 8-9/Harvest 1-6/Yield Roots 55-540, Tops 55-270/Spacing 4"